Newcastle: 'Great news for everybody' - Strawberry Place reaction

 - Published

-The fact the Strawberry Place site being the Gallowgate End at St James' Park is back in the hands of Newcastle United is "great news for everybody", says ex-Magpies defender John Anderson.
+If the Strawberry Place site behind the Gallowgate End at St James' Park is back in the hands of Newcastle United, it would be "great news for everybody", says ex-Magpies defender John Anderson.

 Former owner Mike Ashley sold the land in 2019 and controversial plans to redevelop the site into flats and offices were approved by Newcastle City Council.

-However, those plans were put on hold last week and now it has emerged the club has repurchased the land.
-Anderson told BBC Radio Newcastle's Total Sport Newcastle United podcast he was delighted.
+However, those plans were put on hold last week and reports have suggested the club has repurchased the land.
+Anderson told BBC Radio Newcastle's Total Sport Newcastle United podcast he was delighted by the prospect.

 "This will excite everyone," he said.
 "There was uproar when the land was sold but now the club has options."